owenmccadden/movie-jar/README.md

 #### Next.js Routes

-- /api/createJar: call /jar/create
+- /api/createJar: call /jar/create to create a new jar
-- /api/addMovie: call /jar/movie/put
+- /api/addMovie: call /jar/movie/put to add a movie to your jar
-- /api/draw: call /jar/movie/draw
+- /api/draw: call /jar/movie/draw to get a movie id then get movie details from the tmdb api
 - /api/searchMovie: call tmdb search api

 ## Movie Data